 - ➤ Students are welcome and encouraged to use the band hall practice rooms for daily practice either before or after school.
 Please be aware that rehearsals, sectionals, and private lessons will always take priority.
 Students may not assume that they have 24-hour access. - No student is allowed to be in the band hall when a director is not present. - No student is allowed to enter a director's office without express permission from the director.
-This includes the copy room. - ➤ During concert season, no student will be allowed in the band hall prior to 8:45am unless they are participating in a sectional, private lesson, or practicing.
-Students will need to wait until 8:45am to put

-- their instrument in their band locker.
-The same rule applies after school after 4:30pm. - ➤ We will attempt to keep the instrument room locked as often as possible, particularly between non-band class periods and before and after school at designated times.
-If you need to leave school and return later that evening for a private lesson please take your instrument home and bring it back, as you may not have access to the instrument room. - ➤ In addition, because we have thousands of dollars' worth of instruments and equipment stored in the band hall, non-band/color guard students will not be allowed into the band hall.
+This includes the copy room. - During concert season, no student will be allowed in the band hall prior to 8:50am unless they are participating in a sectional, private lesson, or practicing.
+Students will need to wait until 8:50am to put their instrument in their band locker. - We will attempt to keep the instrument room locked as often as possible, particularly between non-band class periods and before and after school at designated times.
+If you need to leave school and return later that evening for a private lesson please take your instrument home and bring it back, as you may not have access to the instrument room. - In addition, because we have thousands of dollars' worth of instruments and equipment stored in the band hall, non-band/color guard students will not be allowed into the band hall.
 This policy is designed to keep your instrument and supplies safe and secure.
 Please ask friends to wait for you in the hallway just outside of the band room. - ➤ Our facility is absolutely state of the art!
-The staff is determined to keep it in mint condition.
 There will be no food or drink allowed in the band hall at any time.
 We consider it to be everyone's responsibility to keep it neat and clean. - ➤ Instrument lockers are designed for instruments, music, and marching supplies.
 No books, bags or other personal items may be kept in your cubby.